Seminar 4 Making an Impact

 In seminar 4 we focus on:

 - What is impact and why must cultural organisations think about it.
 In fact culture is much more valuable in many ways than cultural people themselves think

 - Impact investment opportunities

 Tim Joss, Aesop (United Kingdom) – Chief Executive & Founder Aesop.
 Aesop’s vision is ‘A future when arts solutions for society’s problems are valued and available for all who need them’.
-Aesop has developed the first evaluation framework for arts and health, the first annual survey of health sector attitudes to the arts, university-accredited arts-and-health training for busy health and arts professionals and major national arts conferences and showcases for health decision-makers.
-Tim’s past activities include Artistic Director & Chief Executive of the Bath International Music Festival, and founder of the Arts Impact Fund (the first social investment fund for the arts).
+Its work includes Dance to Health, the national falls prevention dance programme, university-accredited arts-and-health training, national showcases for health decision-makers, an action learning set for leading arts-and-health programmes and the Active Ingredients Project (for improved communication of the power of the arts to other sectors such as education and health).
+Tim’s past activities include Artistic Director & Chief Executive of the Bath International Music Festival, and a founder of the first social investment fund for the arts.
 He was appointed a Chevalier de l’Ordre des Arts et des Lettres by the French Government in 2005.

 David Dixon, efesai